The 12 Best Piano/Keyboard Books for Beginners (2023)

-Even though there are tons of online courses, buying a book is a great way to help you focus.
+Even though there are tons of online courses, buying a piano/keyboard book is a great way to help you focus.
 It helps you supplement other types of tuition, such as one-to-one lessons.
-It’s extremely effective, especially beginner keyboard books and the way they can help starting pianists.
+It’s extremely effective, especially for beginners, and the way they can help starting pianists.

 1. How To Play Keyboard: A Complete Guide for Absolute Beginners